timvahlbrock/timvahlbrock/README.md

 ### More info about me

 - 🔭 I’m currently working on:
-    - 📚 my bachelor thesis on semi automated refactoring
+    - 📚 my presentation for ICSME 2022
 - 💬 Talk to me about
     - 🔵 Typescript
     - 📱 Hybrid- and Web-Apps